AdrieanKhisbe/diractions/README.md

    diraction batch-create <<DIRS
    dir1 /long/dir/one
    dir2 /long/dir/2
+   dir3 /long/dir with space
+   dir4 /some/dir # with a comment
    DIRS
    ```
 + You can see the existing *diraction* using the following subcommands: